- Home

 Weight: 30

-Peaceful environment with a slow pace of life conducive to good work-life balance.
+Peaceful environment and slower pace promote good work-life balance.

 95%